sdrazdauskas/virtualization-ansible/README.md

-### Change main.sh with your own login usernames for VU MIF Cloud for each VM(database, client, web).
+### Modify main.sh with your own login usernames for VU MIF Cloud for each VM(database, client, web).

 ### Then run ./main.sh which will automatically:
 * Install all prerequisites.